imi-bigpicture/slidetap/slidetap-app/README.md

 - FLASK_RUN_PORT: Port to run the flask application on.
 - FLASK_DEBUG: If flask should be run in debug mode (enables reloading).
 - SLIDETAP_SECRET_KEY: The secret key to use.
-- SLIDETAP_WEBAPPURL: The url the front end is served at.
+- SLIDETAP_WEBAPP_URL: The url the front end is served at.
 - SLIDETAP_STORAGE: Path to location were to store data.
 - SLIDETAP_DBURI: URI for database storage.
 - SLIDETAP_KEEPALIVE: Keepalive time in seconds.